fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 - **Efficient communication**: to allow the User to track the updated status of their request throughout all stages of processing, with clear, continuous, and coordinated communication.

-To implement these best practices, the Wallet Provider SHOULD establish a hierarchical assistance model:
+To apply these best practices, the involved actors SHOULD implement the following hierarchical support levels:

 	1. **Level I | Self-management**: the Wallet Provider SHOULD allow the User to access to a Frequently Asked Questions (FAQ) section within their Wallet Instance to clarify doubts and resolve certain issues independently.
 Each actor SHOULD create specific FAQs and corresponding answers regarding the data and functionalities they provide to the Wallet Provider or in their Touchpoints.
 For certain error cases, the Wallet Provider SHOULD provide another actor's direct channel of support to facilitate timely management and avoid opening an assistance request within the Wallet Instance.